WNU-Project/WNU-OS/README.md

 ## 📄 License

-This project is licensed under [LICENSE] - see the LICENSE file for details.
+This project is licensed under [GPL-v3.0] - see the LICENSE file for details.

 ## 🎉 Acknowledgments